trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 The next step could be a page offering a tripwire.
 A tripwire is a cheap and irresistible offer, serving a single purpose: turn prospects into customers!
 Statistics show that people who bought you from the past are way more likely to buy from you again.

 There are further possible steps in this funnel (one time offer, core offer, upsells, downsells and other options).
+There are also other kinds of funnels, but since this is a quick intro, we'll look into those in the future.

 However, I'm sure that by now you get the idea: taking your user through a well-crafted funnel is very different than just sending all traffic to your front page or product page and expecting people to buy.